bkesterbyld/maroon-potato/src/pages/faq.md

           With Above's approach, you can mix standard, edge, parallel and in-memory processing in the right ratios for your use case and budget.
-      - title: How does the logic work?
+      - title: How does the no code logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow ](https://en.wikipedia.org/wiki/Control_flow)principles.
 The approach